Quincy-Fer/Nike-Website--Tailwind/README.md

 **Getting Started**

--Clone the repository --> Git clone and cd into directory -Install dependecies --> npm install
+- Clone the repository --> Git clone and cd into directory
+- Install dependecies --> npm install
--Run the dev server --> npm run dev
+- Run the dev server --> npm run dev
--Open the app in your browser --> Visit http://localhost:5173/ in your browser
+- Open the app in your browser --> Visit http://localhost:5173/ in your browser